CCBD-Internship/November-Delta-Romeo-Victor/README.md

----
-title: Centre for Cloud Computing and Big Data
-subtitle: |
-	| Cloud Based Evaluation Policies
-	| BC_457_903_957_972
-	| Project Report
-author:
-	- Dhruva Kashyap
-	- Rakshith C
-	- Vikas Gowda
-	- Nikhil Ram
-toc: Contents
-toc-title: Table of Contents
-abstract: Our project for the 2020-summer internship at CCBD was to design a web application to ease the massive amount of physical paper work involved in evaluating Final-Year B.Tech Projects at the Computer Science Department at PES University.
----

 ## Introduction

 Our task was to build an evaluation system for the Computer Science Department at PES University.
 This evaluation system is to be used by faculties to evaluate final year projects as per the *evaluation procedure*.